 If you are in harm’s way — either right now or at any time over the next several weeks — you must take steps quickly to protect your property.
 Following are some key ways to protect your home from a storm’s fury.

 1. Storm-guard your home

-You can take several steps to fortify your home against the nasty winds hurricanes generate.
+You can take several steps to fortify your home against the nasty winds and downpours that hurricanes generate.
 Some of these moves are relatively easy to complete.
-For example, clean out your gutters and make any needed repairs.
-Also, have a plan for moving outdoor furnishings out of the wind and into your home.
+For example, clean out your gutters and make any needed structural repairs.
+Also, have a plan for moving outdoor furnishings out of the wind’s reach and into your home.

 Other preparations are likely to take more time.
 They include:

 - Strap down the roof.
-Use hurricane straps or clips to fasten your home’s roof to the frame of the house, reducing roof damage.
-The state of Florida’s Division of Emergency Management offers extensive information and instructions on securing and retrofitting homes against hurricanes.
+Use hurricane straps or clips to fasten your home’s roof to the frame of the house, reducing potential roof damage.

 - Put head and foot bolts on entry doors.
-Give doors extra protection against the wind by installing bolts at the top and bottom.
-The National Oceanic and Atmospheric Administration shows how to do this.
+Give doors extra protection against being blown in the wind by installing bolts at the top and bottom.

 - Buy or make window covers or storm shutters.
 Purchase commercially made storm shutters, or cut window covers to fit each individual window that are made from exterior grade or marine plywood that’s at least five-eighths of an inch thick.
-Use heavier, reinforced plywood on big pieces of glass, like sliding doors.
+Use heavier, reinforced plywood to cover big pieces of glass, such as sliding doors.

 - Caulk around doors and windows.
 Wind-driven rain can cause moisture damage in your home, even when the structure remains intact.

 - Protect attached structures.
-Make sure carports, porches and decks, entry canopies, and sheds are sound and firmly attached.
+Make sure carports, porches and decks, entry canopies and sheds are structurally sound and firmly attached.

 - Test sump pumps and drains.
 Test drains and sump pumps to be sure they’re working well.
 Keep fresh backup batteries on hand.